SimVascular/svFSIplus/README.md

 The *Second Stage* of the solver development will be an entirely new implementation encapsilating portions of the *First Stage* code into C++ classes forming a clean and simple abstaction that can be enhanced by any developer.

-The C++ implementation differs from the Fortran implementation in three fundamental ways
+The C++ implementation differs from the Fortran implementation in four fundamental ways
 1) Custom C++ Array and Vector classes to reproduce Fortran dynamic arrays
 2) XML format file replaces the plain-text input file to specify simulation parameters
 3) Direct calls to the VTK API replaces the custom code used to read/write VTK format files
+4) Uses 0-based indexing into arrays

 The following sections describe how the C++ implementation is organized and how it replicates the data structures and flow of control of the Fortran implementation.
 Some important details of the C++ implementation will also be discussed.